AAslan94/pyenlight/README.md

 The principal workflow is:

 1. define a design dictionary;
-2. create a `PhyNet` object;
+2. create a `PhyNet` object to evaluate the PHY;
-3. compute PHY gains, noise, and communication metrics;
-4. export PHY metrics;
+3. export the required PHY telemetry;
-5. create an `EnergyManager` (optionally run with the MAC option On);
+4. create an `EnergyManager`, optionally with MAC enabled;
-6. obtain per-node and aggregate results.
+5. obtain per-node and aggregate results.

 ---